SpineElements/spine-contraster/README.md

-# \<spine-contrastor-mixin\>
+## SpineContraster

-Mixin which determines to which dark or light theme an element belongs based on its background color.
+`SpineContraster` determines to which dark or light theme an element belongs based on its background color.
 Provides `darkTheme` and `lightTheme` boolean properties to the element.

 Theme detection is based on a background color contrast to black and white colors